6utt3rfly/jse-eval/README.md

 ### Allowlist

-`allowList` explicetelly permits execution of functions or evaluation of variables.
-For example, allowlist may restrict to call non-secure JavaScript  `eval` function.
+`allowList` explictly permits the execution of functions or the evaluation of variables.
+For example, allowlist may restrict the calling of the non-secure JavaScript `eval` function.

 ```javascript
 import { parse, evaluate } from 'jse-eval';